Kaya-vv/gastenhuis-dashboard/README.md

-Formulieren dashboard that tracks incoming form traffic
+Formulieren dashboard that tracks incoming form traffic.
+Created with Dash and Plotly